diezfx/transformation-framework/kubernetes.md

 2. option
-deploy when top but always build docker "images"

-required vars are collected and written in ftl-style transformation only returns yaml.ftl that need will be replaced during runtime
+deploy when top but always build docker "images" required vars are collected and added to configmap/secretmaop transformation only returns yaml that needs a configmap/secretmaop during runtime

-orchestrator:
+### orchestrator:
-if kubernetes only deploy when top replace deployment and service and substitute with avaialable variables better use configmap!
+if kubernetes only deploy when top create configmap, deploy configmap deploy deployment deploy service

-read external ips and other stuff(?)
+### read external ips and other stuff(?)

-[-] add way to read external ip from service problem 1: properties vs. this nodeport is another port than internally -> Cast to Property with portvalue and nodeport value problem 2: ip adress; just take internal ip for now
+[-] add way to read external ip from service problem 1: properties vs. this nodeport is another port than internally -> Cast to Property with portvalue and nodeport value problem 2: ip adress; just take internal ip for now problem 3: 2 kubernetes stacks on same host? -> is not same host in kuberntes
+  solution: just set adress at this component

+### special cases:
-- special cases; what if 2 components are deployed in same cluster -> check and use service name?
+  what if 2 components are deployed in same cluster -> check and use service name?